Which China Travel Guide Book is Best for YOU?

-Lonely Planet stands out as one of the most recognizable travel guides all over the world.
-In addition to the China guide, LP also offers guides for China’s Southwest, Tibet, Beijing, Shanghai, and Hong Kong.
+Lonely Planet stands out as one of the most recognizable travel guides all over the world – I’ve personally used them for many years myself.

 Target Traveler: